 Is there a sound system?

-Red Witch does have an excellent sound system available for private events.
-Bring cd’s or an Ipod (or other type of music player) to plug into our system.
+Red Witch II does have a sound system available for private events.
+Bring an iPod (or android telephone) to access our system.

 Can we swim or jump off?

-There is no swimming from Red Witch.
-Please stay on the boat!
+There is no swimming from Red Witch II.
+Please stay on the boat – without exception!

 Can I bring food?